ICC: New chief prosecutor divides opinions in Africa | DW | 15.06.2021

 Charles Taylor is serving a 50-year jail term in The Hague for crimes against humanity

-"The fact that the incoming prosecutor has experience at the ICC from the defense table should be an advantage," HRW lawyer Evenson said, excusing herself from speculating about whether there would be specific conflicts of interest that could arise from Khan's prior work.
+"The fact that the incoming prosecutor has experience at the ICC from the defense table should be an advantage," Evenson said, declining to speculate about whether there would be specific conflicts of interest that could arise from Khan's prior work.

 "But I would expect that he would resolve any conflicts of interest in a way that upholds the highest standards of a fair process," she said.